Zlatan Ibrahimovic explodes against FUT 21: Who told them that they can I use my image?2020-12-07 00:00

 FUT has the licenses of players and teams as one of its bastions in its gaming experience, as this allows them to have a high level of realism with players who look very similar to what they do in real life, in addition to official stadiums and team kits.

-This is one of the reasons why the EA Sports franchise has managed to beat Konami's Pro Evolution Soccer series, as they have taken over the vast majority of licenses from the teams and made that the new instalments of PES look as a simulator far removed from reality, with fake players and teams with deplorable-looking kits.
+This is one of the reasons why the Sports franchise has managed to beat Konami's Pro Evolution Soccer series, as they have taken over the vast majority of licenses from the teams and made that the new instalments of PES look as a simulator far removed from reality, with fake players and teams with deplorable-looking kits.

 In FUT mode, many players choose to buy FUT 21 Coins to acquire the best footballers in the game, so losing these licenses could be extremely detrimental to the franchise and its interests.

 Zlatan Ibrahimovic does not agree with the current use of the licenses.